brendanbrundage/brendanbrundage.github.io/_pages/research.md

 Uneven Development with an Unlimited Supply of Labor. *Revisions Requested*.

 <span style="font-size:1.25em; font-weight:bold;"> Works in Progress</span>

+WWI and Economic Divergence in the British West Indies

 Natural Disasters and Economic Recovery: 2010 Haiti Earthquake